Gladstone Park: Who Lives Here and Where is It?

 Having Their Cake and Eating It, Too

 Clearly, Gladstone Park is complicated.
 Like any city neighborhood, it has its attributes as well as its share of problems.
 Up here on the “Far Northwest Side,” the distant and somewhat undefined community gets ignored by the powers-that-be in Chicago as much as it gets put upon.
 But existing 10-12 miles away from the purview of big metropolitan departments and red tape can be a good thing.
-Sometimes it’s easier to be what you want by flying under the radar.
+Sometimes it’s easier to be what you want to be by flying under the radar.